Uniminipet

 UniMinipet (유니미니펫) is a South Korean aeni produced by DongWoo Animation.
 It aired on SBS and seven local private broadcasting networks from June 15, 2001 to December 7, 2001.

+The series follows Won Dong-woo, an elementary school student who accidentally connects his family’s robotic pet shop to a four-dimensional realm called Uniland.
+Alongside two secret agents inhabiting robotic pet bodies, Dong-woo must hunt down rogue "Bugpets" that have escaped into the human world and search for mystical Unistones to restore the agents' powers.

 Plot

 Elementary school student Won Dong-woo has a strange feeling whenever he opens the closet door in his bedroom, although everyone does not believe him when he explains it.
 Only he can sense this feeling, because he is destined to open the door.
-His closet is actually a secret portal that connects to a four-dimensional realm called Uniland, a world where creatures known as the Unipets live.
-One day, Bugpets wanted for committing crimes in Uniland escape to the human world and hide inside the Robo Pets in Dong-woo's Robo Pet shop.
+His closet is actually a secret portal that connects to a four-dimensional realm called Uniland, a world where creatures known as the "Unipets" live.
+One day, "Bugpets" wanted for committing crimes in Uniland escape to the human world and hide inside the Robo Pets in Dong-woo's Robo Pet shop.
 Uniland dispatches two special agents, Goyang and Ham, to the human world to catch the Bugpets, and the two inevitably end up in Dong-woo's closet.
 However, they encounter a problem; only souls can pass through the door.
 Therefore the agents decide to hide inside the Robo Pets just like the Bugpets did.
 Since they lose their power while being transferred to another world, they search for the Unistones to recover them and, at the same time, upgrade themselves.
 As a result, they team up with Dong-woo and go on a mission to eradicate the Bugpets.